rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 ## Bayesian optimization (hopt command)

-Hopt command (`p2rank hopt`) implements Bayesian optimization using program Speramint.
+Hopt command (`prank hopt`) implements Bayesian optimization using the program *Speramint*.
-(Other optimization tools might be employed in similar fashion with little additional work.
+(Other optimization tools might be employed in a similar fashion with little additional work.
-See how integration wihth Spearmint is implemented in HSpearmintOptimizer.groovy).
+See how integration with *Spearmint* is implemented in HSpearmintOptimizer.groovy).

 Supported parameter types: numerical, boolean.